grafana/k6-operator/docs/crd-generated.md

-TestRunStatus defines the observed state of TestRun
+TestRunStatus defines the observed state of TestRun.

 <table>
     <thead>